anmolshrivastavaa/QA-Project-Manual-Testing-/README.md

-🧪 Anmol Portfolio Website — Manual QA Project
+🧪 Anmol Portfolio Website - Manual QA Project

 Website Link - https://anmol-portfolio-bu.vercel.app/

-This repository contains the complete end-to-end Manual Testing documentation for the **Anmol Portfolio Website** project.
+This repository contains the complete end-to-end Manual Testing documentation of Portfolio Website.

 📌 Project Overview
 The goal of this project was to validate the functional and non-functional requirements of the portfolio website and assess its readiness for release.